juanfresia/bash-junkie/_posts/2020-07-09-forging-commits.md

 least seen it.
 It really does the job, and its quite simple to use once the basic concepts are understood.

-Many would also have noticed the `.git` directory, an unmistakable sing for a git repository.
+Many would also have noticed the `.git` directory, an unmistakable sign for a git repository.
 That's the place where git stores all the actual data (and metadata) of your repositories.